opctl/opctl/website/docs/opspec/reference/structure/op-directory/op/call/loop-vars.md

 title: Loop Vars [object]
 ---

-An object binding variables to iteration info (index, key, value) assigned to each iteration.
+An object naming variables to assign each iterations info to.

 ## Properties
 - may have